 When one hears the term “alternative protein source,” tofu, tempeh, and seitan are what typically come to mind.
-But the list doesn't end there: In the March issue of Food Technology, Toni Tarver writes about several lesser known, but just as nutritious and palatable, alternative protein sources.Algae-Derived Proteins
+But the list doesn't end there: In an issue of Food Technology, Toni Tarver writes about several lesser known, but just as nutritious and palatable, alternative protein sources.Algae-Derived Proteins

 Algae are a diverse group of photosyntehetic organisms that are chiefly aquatic, contain chlorophyll, and generate oxygen—in fact, algae are responsible for nearly half of the photosynthesis that occurs on Earth.
 Algae are categorized into two forms: macroalgae and microalgae.
 Macroalgae are seaweeds and are visible to the naked eye and grow in oceans, lakes, rivers, and ponds.
 Microalgae are single-cell organisms that can only be seen with the aid of a microscope (unless they link together to form algal blooms), and mostly occur in fresh and marine water.
 Both micro- and macroalgae are nutrient dense with varying amounts of vitamins A, C, E, folate, calcium, iodine, iron, omega-3 fatty acids, carbohydrates, protein, and a variety of other nutrients.
 The protein content of macroalgae ranges from 3 to 50% and microalgae’s protein content is even higher, ranging up to 70%.
 Spirulina and Chlorella are examples of two popular algae supplements.Super Seaweeds